Daohub-io/cap9/docs/Whitepaper.md

 stronger guarantees about the safety of our system, without having to apply the same level of verification to every component.

-So, how do we interpose ourself between potentially dangerous contracts and our system?
-The same way we always have in computer systems.
-We create an operating system, and require that all contracts interact with critical resources only through system calls.
-Once a contract is only operating through system calls, the operating system has the final say on what the contract can do.
+In order to do so, we need to require that all contracts interact with critical resources only through system calls.
+Once a contract is only operating through system calls, the operating system has the final say on what the contract can or cannot do.

+### Procedures

+A _procedure_ is a smart contract owned by the kernel.
+When we mean owned, we mean that only the kernel can destroy the contract.
+Unlike normal smart contracts, procedures have several restrictions in place that do not allow them to directly access storage, make outside calls or send transactions.

+Much like processes are stored in a process table within a traditional operating system, procedures are stored within a _procedure table_.
+Each entry contains the id, capability list and address.
+Unlike a process table however, the procedure table does not maintain procedure state across separate transaction calls.

+### On-Chain Code Verification

+In order to verify that a procedure follows certain restrictions we use _On-Chain Code Verification_, or OCCV for short.
+OCCV is the use a trusted smart contract to read and verify the code of an untrusted smart contract.
+By reading an untrusted contract before creation (CREATE) or after creation (EXTCODECOPY), you can now make assertions what it can and cannot do.
+By itself, OCCV alone is not enough to implement a system call, however we will discover that it will become a powerful tool in our arsenal.

+Using OCCV, we can check if an untrusted contract has any opcodes that we might not allow.
+While this can be limited, this allows us to check if a contract can potentially: self destruct, make state changes, emit events, or make an external call.
+This might not seem much, but the absence of such code allows us to make certain guarantees: If the code does not contain the combination of selfdestruct, delegatecall or callcode, we now know that this code will never be able to be destroyed.

+In our case, the trusted contract will be our kernel, while the untrusted contract would be a procedure.
+Before running a procedure, the kernel can check and verify the procedure, allowing the kernel to enforce certain restrictions or access control.
+The kernel only needs to do this check only once however, since in ethereum the code of a contract can never change.

 ### System Calls

-As we covered above, a traditional operating system achieves introspection and control by interposing itself between the processes that are running and all other parts of the system including storage, memory, and even other processes.
-Each process is given its own memory and access to a processor, but is otherwise completely isolated.
-In order to do even the most fundamental thing (be in print a character to the screen or read some stored data) it must ask the operating system to do it on its behalf.
-It is only through the operating system that the process can affect the real world.
-Via this mechanism, we (as the owners of the operating system) have complete control over what that process can do.

-**TODO:** insert diagram of system calls in a traditional OS.

-These requests to the operating system that a process makes are called system calls.

-#### Implementing System Calls on Ethereum

-*Present the solution using delegate call and on chain code verification.
-It would be nicer if on chain code verification had more prominence, but this makes the most sense when reading the whitepaper.*

-We can avoid the problem of moving memory around with static call by using delegate call.
-A naive attempt at fixing the problems with static call is to call directly into the kernel and ask the kernel to do the work.
-This way, when the kernel has completed the processing, it returns and the contract can continue processing with its memory and program counter intact.
-However, as our contract is running under the static flag, when we call the kernel again, the kernel will also be under the static flag and will not be able to complete the system calls, as it is also unable to effect stateful changes.

-In order to allow the kernel to make stateful changes we would need to delegate call (or similar) into the kernel.
-As delegate call is potentially effectful, it is also not available under the static flag, so we would need to delegate call into the contract too.
-However, this means we lose all of the security benefits of static call!
-In order to get those security guarantees back (i.e. that no stateful changes will occur under the contract) we must implement them ourselves.
-Thankfully, because we are using system calls for all of our state changing work, this verification is quite simple.
-A contract should contain no state changing opcodes, except those used to execute system calls.

-The sequence of EVM opcodes below execute a system call.
+The sequence of EVM opcodes below execute a beaker system call.
 The input and output parameters of the system call are set prior to these instructions, and are the responsibility of the designer of the contract (presumably with significant assistance from libraries).

-These instructions simple ensure that the system call is only calling to the original kernel instance and nothing more.
+These instructions ensure that the contract is only calling to the original kernel instance and nothing more.
 Because this sequence of instructions is the only sequence of instructions with a state changing opcode (`DELEGATECALL`) it is simple to verify on-chain that a contract contains no state changing opcodes except `DELEGATECALL`, and that when it does it is only in this form (i.e. system call form).

 ```
 CALLER